zaphar/ucg/docsite/site/content/reference/statements.md

 ### Let statements

 There are two statements that can introduce a named value for a given ucg file.
-Let statnements and import statements.
+Let statements and import statements.
 Any collisions in binding names inside a file are treated as compile errors.
 Bindings are immutable and once bound they can't be modified.